MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 #### Network security

 To make it easier for you to learn how to build an end-to-end chat solution, this architecture doesn't implement network security.
 This architecture uses identity as its perimeter and uses public cloud constructs.
 Services such as AI Search, Key Vault, Azure OpenAI, the deployed managed online endpoint, and App Service are all reachable from the internet.
-The Azure key vault firewall is configured to allow access from all networks.
+The Key Vault firewall is configured to allow access from all networks.
 These configurations add surface area to the attack vector of the architecture.

 To learn how to include network as an extra perimeter in your architecture, see the [networking](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#networking) section of the baseline architecture.